Koka Subba Rao: Professional life

-He joined the office of his father-in-law, P. Venkata Raman Rao Naidu, who was junior of the Andhra Kesari Prakasam Pantulu.
+He joined the office of his father-in-law, P. Venkata Raman Rao Naidu, who was a junior of the Andhra Kesari Prakasam Pantulu.
 He was recruited as District Munsif and worked for a few months in Bapatla, Guntur district.

-After Venkata Raman Rao was elevated as Judge of Madras High Court, Subbarao partnered with gifted brother-in-law P. V. Rajamannar, who later became Advocate-General and Chief Justice of Madras High Court.
+After Venkata Raman Rao was elevated as judge of Madras High Court, Subbarao partnered with his gifted brother-in-law P. V. Rajamannar, who later became Advocate-General and Chief Justice of Madras High Court.
 They commanded the cream of legal work from all parts of composite Madras state.
-He was elevated to the Bench in 1948.
+He was elevated to the Bench on 22 March 1948.

 After the separation of Andhra, Rajaji wanted to send Govinda Menon, a senior judge to head the Andhra Pradesh High Court to be established in Guntur in 1954.
 But Prakasam insisted on having Subbarao as the Special Officer to facilitate the formation of High Court.
 Automatically he became the Chief Justice.

 When Sri Venkateswara University was established at Tirupati in 1954, Subbarao became its first Chancellor and remained in the position till the University Act was amended restoring the Chancellorship to the Governor.

 After tenures as a judge at Madras High Court and a Chief Justice at Andhra Pradesh High Court, he was appointed a Supreme Court judge on 31 January 1958.
 He was appointed Chief Justice of India on 30 June 1966.
 His most famous judgment was for the landmark Golaknath v.
-State of Punjab case where he ruled that Fundamental Rights could not be amended.
+State of Punjab case where he ruled that fundamental rights could not be amended.

 Subba Rao retired on 11 April 1967 to contest the fourth presidential elections as the consensus candidate of opposition parties.